littlefattiger/littlefattiger.github.io/_posts/2019-11-10-Deep-learning-with-python-2019.md

 Here use a simple example to show how can we use text to sentiment classification.

+6.2 RNN.

+> In effect, an RNN is a type ofneural network that has an internal loop

 # Chapter 7

 # Chapter 8